Peeragogy/Peeragogy.github.io/introduction.md

 *peeragogy*?

 Peeragogy is a flexible framework of techniques for peer learning and peer knowledge production.
-As pedagogy theoretically articulates the transmission of knowledge from teachers to students, peeragogy describes the way peers produce and use knowledge together.
+Whereas pedagogy deals with the transmission of knowledge from teachers to students, peeragogy what people use to produce and apply knowledge together.
+The strength of peeragogy is its flexibility and scalability.
-The learning mind-set and new strategies for "good faith collaboration" [2] that we are uncovering in the Peeragogy project can be applied in classrooms, hackerspaces, business meetings, wiki projects and interconnected collaborations across an entire society.
+The learning mind-set and strategies that we are uncovering in the Peeragogy project can be applied in classrooms, hackerspaces, corporations, wikis, and interconnected collaborations across an entire society.

 The _Peeragogy Handbook_ is a compendium of know how for any group of people who want to co-learn any subject together, when none of them is